FabricMC/fabric-docs/develop/migrating-mappings/ravel.md

 ### Updating Gradle {#updating-gradle}

-After the remapping finished, replace your mappings in `build.gradle`.
+After the remapping finished, replace your mappings in your mod's `build.gradle`.

 ```groovy
 dependencies {